U-18 Pan American Men's Softball Championship

-The U-18 Pan American Men's Softball Championship is the main championship tournament between national junior (under 18) men's softball teams in Americas, governed by the WBSC Americas.
-The inaugural event was held in Sincelejo, Colombia.
-The tournament also serves as qualification to WBSC's U-18 Men's Softball World Cup for Americas.
+The U-18 Pan American Men's Softball Championship was the main championship tournament between under-18 men's softball teams across the Americas, governed by WBSC Americas.
+The first tournament was held in Guatemala in 2019 as a competition for boys' softball teams under-17.
+Later, it was changed to an under-18 age group, and the inaugural event was held in Sincelejo in Colombia.
+The tournament also serves as a qualification to the WBSC's U-18 Men's Softball World Cup for the Americas.